tianysun/tianysun.github.io/paper.md

 * **How Personal Perceptions of COVID-19 Have Changed Over Time**
   * **Tianyi Sun**
-  * Presented in the Chatbot group, Oct 1st.
+  * Gave a talk in the UMN Chatbot group on 10/1/2020.
-  * In submission at the 35th AAAI Conference on Artificial Intelligence.
-AAAI 2021.
   [paper](/assets/img/AAAI_UC (1).pdf) | [code](https://github.com/TianyiSun00234/aaai-How-Personal-Perceptions-of-COVID-19-Have-Changed-Over-Time) | [talk](assets/img/How Personal Perceptions Of COVID-19 Have Changed Over Time Slides.pdf)

 * **Clustering US Counties to Find Patterns Related to the COVID-19 Pandemic**
   * Cora Brown, Sarah Milstein, **Tianyi Sun**, Cooper Zhao
   * Under review in Society for Industrial and Applied Mathematics.
-SIAM.
+2020.
   [paper](assets/img/Clustering_write_up.pdf) | [code](https://github.com/TianyiSun00234/Clustering-Project/blob/main/clustering.ipynb)

 * **A survey of compartmental disease models for predicting the progression of COVID-19**